 There is no value in creating a farmers’ program if you broadcast it when farmers are too busy to listen!
 Ask about good listening times when you meet with farmers.
 Your farmer program needs to be broadcast at a time when both women farmers and men farmers can listen.

 You might find that women farmers and men farmers prefer to listen to your farmer program at different times.
 One of the best ways to make sure that as many listeners as possible hear the program is to broadcast it a first time and then broadcast a repeat of the same program at another time during the week.
 You might pick up 50% more listeners that way.
 If the first broadcast is at a time more convenient to women farmers, make sure the repeat broadcast airs at a time more convenient to men farmers.

 You can build your audience by running program promos throughout the week in different time slots.
 These are usually 30 or 60 seconds long.
 This is a good and inexpensive way to attract different listeners to your farmer program.
 (See the FRI Guide How to create ear-catching promos, intros, and extros.
-An audio version of How to create promos is available in English here, in Swahili here, and in Amharic here.)
+An audio version of How to create promos is available in English, French, Swahili and Amharic.)

 8) Provide appropriate resources

 No radio station has all the resources it needs to do all the kinds of programming it wants to do.
 However, if you want to attract and build your audience, you need to provide your producer-hosts with at least basic resources, and some specialized resources for specialized programs.

 Here are examples of basic resources:

 - Studio facilities for interviews and panel discussions.

 - A computer for editing interviews, logging programs, and assembling whole episodes.